RNAseq Processing

 Software and scripts

 We will be using scripts to run these steps.
-In the classdata/Session5/scripts folder you will find the following that you can use as a basis for your analysis, however make sure you’re tuning it to your own file structure and file names.
+In the classdata/Session5/RNAseq-Processing/instance_scripts folder you will find the following that you can use as a basis for your analysis, however, make sure you’re tuning it to your own file structure and file names.

 We’ll be using a full sized RNAseq sample otherwise it causes the programs to think it’s bad data.
-In the classdata/Day3 folder there four pairs of RNAseq files from an Arabidopsis RNAseq study.
+In the classdata/Session3/RNAseq-Processing/rawdata folder there four pairs of RNAseq files from an C. elegans RNAseq study.
 In the folder classdata/REFS there is a reference genome, and a gtf file.
 The step 2 “star index genome” has already been run for you (you don’t need to do this!)

 Scripts